 Seeing Niludhan Falls

-In a moment; “There you are Niludhan Falls!
+After a moment, “There you are Niludhan Falls!
 I finally got to see you!”, I exclaimed in silence, and was completely stunned.
 I was alone during that visit and did not meet anyone else.

-There are concrete umbrella cottages along the river bank but I couldn’t find someone to ask for fees if there any.
-Bathroom facilities are also available.
+There are concrete umbrella cottages along the river bank but I couldn’t find someone to ask any information about the rentals, if there’s any.
+Bathroom facilities are also available but unusable.

-I stayed there for while, exploring every details of the waterfalls including the small and thin cascade south of the main falls.
+I stayed there for while, exploring every details of the waterfalls including the small and thin cascade on the south of the main falls.
 The area around it is highly vegetated.

 The beautiful greens, the harmonic chirps, the oozing rhythms, and the wild landscape work together to give me a really rustic feel.
 These are the things the normal city-folks would miss.